Luis Urías Preview, Player Props: Red Sox vs. Royals

 Luis Urías At The Plate

-- Urias is batting .183 with four doubles, three home runs and 16 walks.
+- Urias has four doubles, three home runs and 16 walks while batting .180.

+- In 42.1% of his 38 games this season, Urias has picked up at least one hit.
+He's also had four multi-hit games.

-- In nine games this season (24.3%), Urias has picked up an RBI, and in three of those games (8.1%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Urias has driven home a run in nine games this season (23.7%), including more than one RBI in 7.9% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.